President Murmu to visit Telangana for winter sojourn from Dec 26-30 | Education

 - India

-President Droupadi Murmu will visit Secunderabad in Telangana for the winter sojourn at the Rashtrapati Nilayam from December 26 to 30, an official statement said on Sunday.
+President Droupadi Murmu will visit Secunderabad in Telangana for a winter sojourn at the Rashtrapati Nilayam from December 26 to 30, according to an official statement issued here.

-She will also visit Sri Shivaji Spoorthy Kendram at Srisailam before reaching the Rashtrapati Nilayam, it said.
+She will visit Sri Shivaji Spoorthy Kendram at Srisailam before reaching the Rashtrapati Nilayam, it added.

 On December 27, the President will address the students and faculty members of the Keshav Memorial Educational Society in Hyderabad.